How will the job market change due to the crisis?

 At HHL we offer both to our students — an excellent education for the digital age as well as life-long access to an exclusive network, e.g., through the school’s Alumni Network.

 At HHL we strongly believe in #communityspirit.
 We see how our students engage in community activities on campus, joining one of our many student initiatives and how they value small groups and open-door policies with the professors.
-All offers have been created intentionally to allow our students to come together as a community and take that spirit with them as they progress in their career.
+All offers have been created intentionally to allow our students to come together as a community and take that spirit with them as they progress in their careers.

 Getting a head start in the job market

-As the Director of Career Development and Employer Relations it is my goal to empower our students to actively manage their career and personal growth.
+As the Director of Career Development and Employer Relations, it is my goal to empower our students to actively manage their career and personal growth.
 Our team has developed multiple successful techniques and coaching approaches to help our students attain a rewarding and meaningful career.

 I look forward to supporting many more students in their professional journey and hope this personal forecast on the development of the job market will help many become the (digital) leaders our world needs.